English

 Forecast for 800G Optical Transceiver Demand in 2024

 Assuming a demand of 5 million for 800G optical transceivers in 2024, Google may need to reach at least 2-3 million units.
-If the demand for AI continues to surge, the ratio between Google and NVIDIA is expected to hover around 4:6, with Google holding 4 units and NVIDIA-related products occupying 6.
+If the demand for HPC continues to surge, the ratio between Google and NVIDIA is expected to hover around 4:6, with Google holding 4 units and NVIDIA-related products occupying 6.
 Marvell currently lacks forecasts for NVIDIA-related products based on inputs from companies like Amazon, Meta, or Microsoft, thus relying heavily on NVIDIA for predictions.

 Main Data Center Customer Demand Situation